quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

-We will be holding an [interim meeting in Cupertino in October](https://github.com/quicwg/wg-materials/blob/master/interim-19-10/arrangements.md).

-After that, we will be meeting at [IETF 106 in Singapore in November](https://www.ietf.org/how/meetings/106/).
+We will be meeting at [IETF 106 in Singapore in November](https://www.ietf.org/how/meetings/106/).

 ## Our Documents